m0hit/vagrant-salt-testbed/README.md

 vagrant plugin install vagrant-salt
 ```

-* Well you already cloned this repo
+* Clone this repo if you're reading this on github

 * Add your salt repo.
 ```